 The student and/or the student/s parents or guardians expressly assume any risk associated with students owning or possessing electronic devices.
 Students misusing electronic devices shall have them confiscated.
 Confiscated devices may be picked up at the school's administration office by the student's parents or guardians.
 Students have no right to privacy as to the content contained on any electronic devices that have been confiscated.
-A search of a confiscated device shall meet the reasonable individualized suspicion requirements of Policy 4.32-SEARCH, SEIZURE, AND the district's Internet/computer use policy, shall be subject to discipline, up to the including suspension or expulsion.
+A search of a confiscated device shall meet the reasonable individualized suspicion requirements of Policy 4.32-SEARCH, SEIZURE, AND INTERROGATIONS.